Dodo (Alice's Adventures in Wonderland)

 The Dodo is a fictional character appearing in Chapters 2 and 3 of the 1865 book Alice's Adventures in Wonderland by Lewis Carroll (Charles Lutwidge Dodgson).
 The Dodo is a caricature of the author.
 A popular but unsubstantiated belief is that Dodgson chose the particular animal to represent himself because of his stammer, and thus would accidentally introduce himself as "Do-do-dodgson".

-Historically, the dodo was a non-flying bird that lived on the island of Mauritius, east of Madagascar in the Indian Ocean.
+Historically, the dodo was a flightless bird that lived on the island of Mauritius, east of Madagascar in the Indian Ocean.
 It became extinct in the mid 17th century during the colonisation of the island by the Dutch.

 Alice's Adventures in Wonderland

 In this passage Lewis Carroll incorporated references to the original boating expedition of 4 July 1862 during which Alice's Adventures were first told, with Alice as herself, and the others represented by birds: the Lory was Lorina Liddell, the Eaglet was Edith Liddell, the Dodo was Dodgson, and the Duck was Rev. Robinson Duckworth.
 In order to get dry after a swim, the Dodo proposes that everyone run a Caucus race – where the participants run in patterns of any shape, starting and leaving off whenever they like, so that everyone wins.
 At the end of the race, Alice distributes comfits from her pocket to all as prizes.
 However this leaves no prize for herself.
 The Dodo inquires what else she has in her pocket.
 As she has only a thimble, the Dodo requests it from her and then awards it to Alice as her prize.
 The Caucus Race, as depicted by Carroll, is a satire on the political caucus system, mocking its lack of clarity and decisiveness.